Submerged forest – Borth, Ceredigion

 Wander onto Broad Haven South's sandy, cave and rock-pool filled beach through Bosherton Lily Ponds for a tranquil start to your day.
 Bring friends, bring food and bring your yoga mat to one of Wales’ hidden gems.

-Suggested pose: Sun salutation – Kick-start your day with a series of sun salutations.
+Suggested pose: Sun Salutation – kick-start your day with a series of sun salutations.
 Better than a cup of coffee any day of the week.

 Llyn Padarn - Snowdonia, Gwynedd

-This glacial lake in Snowdonia National Park could be a contender for best yoga backdrop ever.
+Llyn Padarn is a glacial lake in Snowdonia National Park could be a contender for best yoga backdrop ever.
 At two miles wide there is plenty of space for a lakeside limber up, which you could follow with a spot of wild swimming – something the lake is rather famous for.
 Remember, wild swimming is best experienced with experts who can teach you the techniques of swimming safely in the outdoors.
 Find out more at the Outdoor Swimming Society.

-Suggested pose: Meditation – The sheer volume of water should be taken advantage of here so channel its energy to meditate and reconnect with nature.
+Suggested pose: Meditation – the sheer volume of water should be taken advantage of here so channel its energy to meditate and reconnect with nature.

 Church Doors Cove - Manorbier, Pembrokeshire